mobile site logo

 Aluminum Branch Wiring

-But things didn’t stay that way.
-Aluminum acted differently than copper by making lights flicker and switch plates hot.
+But things didn’t look like shade for long.
+Aluminum acted differently than copper by making switch plates hot to the touch and lights flicker.

-They soon realized special parts (labeled AL/CU) were needed to handle these problems.
+They soon realized special parts (labeled AL/CU) were needed to handle these differences.
 And they worked.

 At least until they ditched aluminum and went back to using copper in the mid 1970s.